Southeast Asian mancala: Names

 Historical records show that similar games also existed in Sri Lanka (where it is known as chonka) and India.
-In Tamilnadu, India, it is known as Pallanguzhi.
+In Tamil Nadu, India, it is known as Pallanguzhi.
 A similar game is still found in the Maldives, where it is known as ohlvalhu (where valhu means "eight", so literally "eight holes").
 It has also spread to the Marianas (where it is known as chongka) and Taiwan via relatively recent Filipino migrations.